How to Teach your Baby to Read on a budget. 6 Helpful Tips.

 #1 Visit your local library and borrow a copy of the book How To Teach Your Baby To Read

-This is a back to basics, DIY How to teach your baby to read program.
+This is a back to basics, Do It Yourself, how to teach your baby to read program.
 All you need is some paper and a black and red marker.

-One thing you should keep in mind when you read this book, Doman has a very very strict schedule.
+One thing you should keep in mind when you read this book is, Doman has a very very strict schedule.
 Don’t feel like you have to do 3 sets of words, 3 times a day each.
 Figure out what works for your child and go with it.
 Some kids will set for 10 cards 3 times a day, some prefer 30 cards one or two times a day.
+Even when we attended the IAHP we were given different reading schedules then are in the book.
+Adapt to your child.

-Also don’t worry about his sizing too much.
-Making your cards on 8×11 white paper is perfect for little ones.
+Also don’t worry about his exact sizing too much.
+Making your cards on 8 x 11 white paper maybe perfectly fine for your little ones.
+However if you find that your child is not paying attention to the cards, then they may be too small.
+In that case you can jump up to 11 x 17 inches paper.
 Once they are older you can cut that down to half or even quarters.

 #2 DVD section in the library or Netflix:

 You can find MANY good educational DVD’s at the local library.
-My library has very limited selection, however they have good video’s like Signing Time, Little Pim English(other languages too if thats what your looking for), and Leap Frog just to name a few.
+My library has very limited selection, however they have good video’s like Signing Time, Little Pim English(other languages too if that is what your looking for), and Leap Frog just to name a few.

-If you have access to Netflix, that is another good option that has Leap Frog and Signing Time on it as well.
+If you have access to Netflix, that is another good option that has in the past had videos like Leap Frog and Signing Time on it as well.

 YouTube is AMAZING when it comes to educational videos.
-There are so many good quality videos that are perfect for teaching your child to read.
+There are so many good quality videos that are perfect for teaching your child to read for absolutely free.
 Create a playlist and show it to your child.
+I connect YouTube to my TV which has a larger then my computer screen for my kids, so that the words are easier for them to see.
+But they have also done well using just the computer screen.

-DO make sure you watch the videos first to make sure it is appropriate for your child.
+Do make sure you watch any videos on Youtube first to make sure it is appropriate for your child.

 #4 Free Starfall